MetaMask/logo/README.md

 - Install [Yarn v1](https://yarnpkg.com/en/docs/install)
 - Run `yarn setup` to install dependencies and run any requried post-install scripts
   - **Warning:** Do not use the `yarn` / `yarn install` command directly.
 Use `yarn setup` instead.
 The normal install command will skip required post-install scripts, leaving your development environment in an invalid state.

+### Building the demos

+The demos can be built with the command `yarn demo --all`, or a single demo can be built with `yarn demo <demo-name>`.

+Open `docs/index.html` in a browser to view the demo list.

 ### Testing and Linting